 Purpose of Fruit Stickers

-Cashiers can swiftly differentiate produce based on the PLU codes.
 Organic produce has a five-digit code beginning with either 9 or 84, while conventional produce either starts with a 3 or 4 or has a five-digit code starting with 83.

-- The actual sticker material.
+- The actual sticker material, typically a polypropylene.

 - Food-grade ink.